awsdocs/application-auto-scaling-user-guide/doc_source/application-auto-scaling-tutorial.md

 Now that you have the basic schedule in place, add a target tracking scaling policy to scale based on current resource utilization\.

 With target tracking, Application Auto Scaling compares the target value in the policy to the current value of the specified metric\.
 When they are unequal for a period of time, Application Auto Scaling adds or removes capacity to maintain steady performance\.
 As the load on your application and the metric value increases, Application Auto Scaling adds capacity as fast as it can without going above `MaxCapacity`\.
 When Application Auto Scaling removes capacity because the load is minimal, it does so without going below `MinCapacity`\.
 By adjusting the capacity based on usage, you only pay for what your application needs\.
-For more information, see [Supporting application availability during high utilization periods](application-auto-scaling-target-tracking.md#target-tracking-high-utilization)\.

 If the metric has insufficient data because your application does not have any load, Application Auto Scaling does not add or remove capacity\.
-The intention of this behavior is to prioritize availability in situations where not enough information is available\.
+In other words, Application Auto Scaling prioritizes availability in situations where not enough information is available\.

 You can add multiple scaling policies, but make sure you do not add conflicting step scaling policies, which might cause undesirable behavior\.
 For example, if the step scaling policy initiates a scale\-in activity before the target tracking policy is ready to scale in, the scale\-in activity will not be blocked\.
 After the scale\-in activity completes, the target tracking policy could instruct Application Auto Scaling to scale out again\.